How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 1. Establish a strong brand

-Strong branding helps your cleaning business stand out, build trust with potential clients, and stay top of mind in your community.
 Even if you’ve been in business for a while, having professional branding and a recognizable cleaning company name can make a big difference in how you’re perceived.

 Invest in these proven ways to establish or strengthen your brand:

-- Set up a simple, professional website where clients can learn about your services
+- Set up a simple, professional website where clients can learn about your services.

-- Create social media profiles on Facebook and Instagram to share updates, reviews, and before-and-after photos
+- Create social media profiles on Facebook and Instagram to share updates, reviews, and before-and-after photos.

-- Use branded business cards and service proposals to leave a lasting impression
+- Use branded business cards and service proposals to leave a lasting impression and help potential clients contact you later.

 The stronger and more consistent your presence is, the more likely customers are to think of you first when they need cleaning services.